gfarnadi/gfarnadi.github.io/courses/ML/main.md

 ## Prerequisites
 Mathematical maturity and basic knowledge of statistics, and probability will be assumed.
 For the programming assignments and the project, Python programming will be assumed.
 If you do not know Python here are few ways to learn the basics below.
-Option 1 **Data Camp** is recommended:

-- [Data Camp](https://www.datacamp.com/onboarding/create_account?track_id=17): Complete Chapters 1, 2, 3 (sign in using the link I sent you to access Chapters 2 and 3).
+- [Data Camp](https://www.datacamp.com/onboarding/create_account?track_id=17): Complete Chapters 1, 2, 3 (sign in using the link I sent you to access Chapters 2 and 3). **This option is recommended**
 - [HEC CAM]() offers introductory python courses in September (currently only in French).
 Register at [CAM registration](https://inscription.hec.ca/cams/).
 - [Fall 2018 tutorial](http://www.cs.toronto.edu/~lcharlin/courses/80-629/tutorial_f18.html).
 This will give you an idea of the level that is expected for this course.

-Further a machine-learning tutorial using python will be provided on [week #4](lectures.md).
+Further a machine-learning tutorial using python will be provided on [week #5](lectures.md).

 ## Grading
 Your final score for the course will be computed using the following weights: